 A long-term management strategy on blue whiting was agreed by the European Union, the Faroe Islands, Iceland, and Norway in 2016.
-Currently, there is not an agreement among all the parties on the sharing of the total allowable catch.
+Currently, there is not an agreement among all the parties on the sharing of the total allowable catch, and the catch has exceeded the catch advice for many years.
 Landings of blue whiting are mostly from outside the ecoregion, but some fishery takes place within the region during the second half of the year - mainly as bycatch in the herring and mackerel fisheries.
-However, in some years (such as around 1980 and the early 2000s) a significant fraction of the blue whiting catch was taken within the ecoregion.
 The blue whiting fishery has fluctuated, with total landings above 2 million tonnes in the early 2000s, declining to a minimum of 100 000 tonnes in 2012.
 Since then landings have been increasing.
-The major fishing nations in the ecoregion are Iceland, Russia, Faroe Islands, Germany, and Norway.
+The major fishing nations in the ecoregion are Norway, Faroe Islands, Iceland, Russia, and Germany.
 Landings are mainly taken with pelagic trawl (99%).